Bookkeeping is part of every business, but there's more than one way to get it done.

 - Your options include hiring an in-house bookkeeper, a virtual bookkeeping service, or an accounting firm.

 What does a bookkeeper do?

-- Reconciling: Reconciling is the process of combing through your accounting software and your bank statements and ensuring your transactions appear the same way on both.
+- Reconciling: Reconciling is the process of combing through your accounting software and your bank statements and ensuring your transactions match up on both.

-- Handling accounts receivable: Accounts receivable are accounts that are owed to you, like invoices.
+- Handling accounts receivable: Accounts receivable is the money that is owed to you for goods or services you've already provided.
 Bookkeepers can help with creating and distributing invoices.